 Note: In most cases, the <Delete> key is used to invoke the AMI BIOS setup screen.
-There are a few cases when other keys are used, such as <F1>, <F2>, etc.

 Each main BIOS menu option is described in this manual.
 The AMI BIOS setup menu screen has two main frames.
 The left frame displays all the options that can be configured.
 Grayed-out options cannot be configured.
 Options in blue can be configured by the user.
 The right frame displays the key legend.
 Above the key legend is an area reserved for a text message.
 When an option is selected in the left frame, it is highlighted in white.
 Often a text message will accompany it.